Should I Be an Animal Keeper?

 Step 1: Learn About Animals

-Before pursing formal education, aspiring animal keepers may want to learn about the particular animal or species they wish to work with.
-Animal keepers typically work at facilities that require maintaining a habitat for animals, such as a zoo or equestrian ranch.
+Before pursing formal education, aspiring animal keepers may want to begin by learning about the particular animal or species they wish to work with.
+Animal keepers typically work at facilities that require maintaining a habitat for animals, such as a zoo or ranch.
 Individuals should visit such establishments to get a feel for being around the animal of their interest and to inquire about work duties.

 Step 2: Earn a Degree

-The Association of Zoos and Aquariums (AZA) offers the AZA Professional Development Certificate Program in various areas of concentration to its members.
-The program requires that candidates complete two courses in an area of specialization along with 16 elective units to earn the certificate.
-Individuals can select a focus in such areas as education and interpretation, elephant management and behavioral husbandry.
-In addition, membership with the AZA offers opportunities to complete professional training courses that provide information on the latest advances in working with animals.
+With education and experience under your belt, it's time to consider certification.
+The Association of Zoos and Aquariums offers members the AZA Professional Development Certificate Program in various areas of concentration, such as education and interpretation, elephant management, and behavioral husbandry.
+The program requirements include completion of two courses in an area of specialization, along with 16 elective units.
+In addition, Association of Zoos and Aquariums membership offers opportunities to complete professional training courses that provide information on the latest advances in working with animals.